-- I. Provide equitable access for underserved and vulnerable populations by requiring ADA compliance for new transportation infrastructure and upgrading existing infrastructure that does not meet ADA standards. - 2.
-Increase connections to recreational opportunities by supporting the development of planned regional bicycle and pedestrian trails, including the Salmonberry Trail, Oregon Coast Trail, and Tillamook County Water Trail. - Create comfortable downtown spaces by identifying appropriate streetscape improvements, including landscaping, pedestrian scale lighting, benches, and street trees. - Reduce vehicle travel between cities by exploring options for visitors to 'park once', such as a regional shuttle service or water taxi.
+GOAL OB OBJECTIVES GOAL #1: QUALITY OF LIFE Create a transportation system that provides equitable multimodal access for underserved and vulnerable populations and balances the needs of local travelers and regional through-traffic.
+1. 2.
+3. 4.
+Provide equitable access for underserved and vulnerable populations by requiring ADA compliance for new transportation infrastructure and upgrading existing infrastructure that does not meet ADA standards.
+Increase connections to recreational opportunities by supporting the development of planned regional bicycle and pedestrian trails, including the Salmonberry Trail, Oregon Coast Trail, and Tillamook County Water Trail.
+Create comfortable downtown spaces by identifying appropriate streetscape improvements, including landscaping, pedestrian scale lighting, benches, and street trees.
+Reduce vehicle travel between cities by exploring options for visitors to 'park once', such as a regional shuttle service or water taxi.

-Table 4 Goals & Objectives GOAL OBJECTIVES GOAL #2: CREATE SAFE CONNECTIONS Create safer connections between the Nehalem Bay communities for people walking, biking, or using other non-auto modes and identify strategies to reduce crashes for all users when traveling on U.S. 101.
+Tuble 4 Goals & Objectives GOAL OBJECTIVES GOAL #2: CREATE SAFE CONNECTIONS Create safer connections between the Nehalem Bay communities for people walking, biking, or using other non-auto modes and identify strategies to reduce crashes for all users when traveling on U.S. 101.
 Identify key non-motorized routes between the Nehalem Bay communities and prioritize pedestrian and bicycle facilities on these routes.
 Connect businesses and recreational destinations with neighborhoods by enhancing pedestrian and bicycle crossings on U.S. 101.
 Improve areas with higher crash risk by improving the visibility of transportation users in constrained areas, such as on hills and blind curves.
 Address known safety issues at locations with fatal or severe injury crashes, crashes involving a bicyclist or pedestrian, and vehicles entering and exiting U.S. 101.
-Collaborate with ODOT to implement engineering and traffic calming strategies on U.S. 101, where appropriate, to reduce vehicle speeds.
-C, GOAL #3: PLAN FOR THE FUTURE Collaborate with ODOT and Tillamook County to create a transportation system that is resilient to extreme weather events, able to safely accommodate evacuation and recovery efforts, and consistent with the goals and objectives of each City, Tillamook County, and the state.
+Collaborate with ODOT to implement engineering and traffic calming strategies on U.S. 101, where appropriate, to reduce vehicle speeds. Ċ GOAL #3: PLAN FOR THE FUTURE Collaborate with ODOT and Tillamook County to create a transportation system that is resilient to extreme weather events, able to safely accommodate evacuation and recovery efforts, and consistent with the goals and objectives of each City, Tillamook County, and the state.
 Maintain local infrastructure so that facilities can withstand extreme weather events and aid in evacuation efforts.
 Improve traffic circulation and access for fire and emergency vehicles.
 Collaborate with ODOT to develop and implement improvements to U.S. 101 that fit the land use context and are consistent with ODOT's HDM and other local and regional planning efforts. \$ GOAL #4: SUPPORT FISCAL RESPONSIBILITY Plan for a transportation system that is financially viable with consideration for life cycle costs by identifying new funding sources to make local dollars go farther.
 Develop transportation solutions that are cost effective.
 Identify outside funding sources for transportation projects such as grants, developer contributions, or transportation system charges.
 Prioritize investments and maximize partnerships to provide maximum benefit and return on investment for the associated cost.
 Consider future operation and maintenance costs in investment choices.